-This is an ancient Zen story based on master Lao Tzu’s teachings, and I would love to share the greatness of it with my readers.
+This is an ancient Zen story based on master Lao Tzu’s teachings.

 According to Lao Tzu’s teachings, “Work and rest are both united.
 If you wish to relax, toil hard.”
 Strive so hard that relaxation falls on you.
-Rest has to be earned through labor.
+The rest has to be earned through labor.
 Or else, you shall have to pass a restless night.

 An ant on the move does more than a dozing ox.